Our Family Vision

 Do you work in Turkey?

 Yes and no. No, we don’t work for any Turkish companies.
 Yes, we do work.
-For the last 4 years, Jason has worked to create a software consulting business in the states, and thankfully it is fruitful!
+Prior to our move, Jason worked to create a software consulting business in the states, and thankfully it is fruitful!
 Jason’s business is able to be done via the internet at any location while supporting our family.
-Catie is working part time (no for money) on this website and language learning.
+Catie is working part time on this website and language learning.

 What will you do?

 Our first few years we will focus on language learning.
 The goal is to quickly develop a strong base on which to stand.
 We both have a background in Turkish (Catie more than Jason) and spent a month persuing language full time to get us to a good starting point.
 After these, Catie has continue to focus on learning the language more full time while Jason spends a 1/4 time of language and the rest on his consulting business.
 It is the goal for both of us to become relatively fluent as quick as possible but due to being supported by Jason’s business – it won’t be possible to spend years with language learning as our sole focus.

 After these first few months, the vision becomes a little more cloudy.
 Initially, Jason focuses on working for, maintaining, and growing his current client base.
 Due to the financial and legal difficulties with working in Turkey, the easiest transition will be to avoid working directly with or for Turks; since this requires a difficult to obtain work visa.
 While Jason does has some good ideas about how to expand his business into the community, they will have to sit on the back-burner at the beginning.

 Personally, we are currently working on our involvement with a local community and working to be fruitful members; just as we did in the states.
 What that actually ends up looking like, we do not know for sure.
 We do think that this providential path will lead somewhere, even if we cannot see the end.

 How long will you stay?